 Everyone involved in work with minor children must meet Church and legal standards and requirements, such as background checks or certification.
 Local church leaders should consult with the conference, which will ascertain and advise as to what background checks and certifications are available and/or required.
-(See Notes, #7, pp. 168, 169.)
+(See Notes, #8, pp. 180-181.)

-Adventurer Club-The Adventurer Club provides home and church programs for parents with 6-to-9-year-old children.
+Adventurer Club-The Adventurer Club provides home and church programs for parents with 4- to 9-year-old children.
 It is designed to stimulate the children's curiosity and includes age-specific activities that involve both parents and child in recreational activities, simple crafts, appreciation of God's creation, and other activities that are of interest to that age.
 All is carried out with a spiritual focus, setting the stage for participation in the church as a Pathfinder.

 Adventurer Committee-The church elects the club director and associates.
-(See pp. 104, 178.)
+(See pp. 111-112, 184-185.)
 Additional staff members are selected by the administrative staff of the club.
-The director is a member of the Adventist Youth Ministries (AYM) Committee.